Eppo-exp/eppo-docs/docs/guides/entry_points.md

 In this example (as well as the examples about triggering complex recommendations) you could send an API call for **all users** and only decide which response to use once you need to show the information to the users.
 That pattern can avoid having to use Entry point.
 However, that vendor might charge per visitor, and you might want to lower the cost of testing their solution.

 More generally, complex models, some API calls, and AI services are non-trivial to scale and **expensive to serve**.
 You might want to limit the cost of testing Treatment by not wasting half of it.
-In a gradual roll-out process, you want organise your feature flag so that only internal developpers and testers see the results first, then expose a small minority of visitors to the A/B test, then scale it to a full 50/50 test.
-That allows you to control who you expose, and if Treatment is expensive, how much valuable ressources you dedicate to testing an idea.
+In a gradual roll-out process, you want organise your feature flag so that only internal developers and testers see the results first, then expose a small minority of visitors to the A/B test, then scale it to a full 50/50 test.
+That allows you to control who you expose, and if Treatment is expensive, how much valuable resources you dedicate to testing an idea.

 During internal tests, it matters less, but once you run an A/B test on users, if you want properly validate the impact of those changes, an Entry point will help you get better, sharper results.